What is a Bone Fracture?

 - Compression Fracture: Also known as a “crush fracture,” compression fractures occur when a bone is crushed and flattened.
-This type of fracture is commonly seen in the vertebrae in the back and neck and may be the result of time and gravity or the result of direct impacts to the base of the spinal column from falls.
+This type of fracture is commonly seen in the vertebrae in the back and neck and can be the result of time and gravity or the result of direct impacts to the base of the spinal column from falls.
 Cheerleaders who are “flyers” often receive this type of injury from being dropped.

 - Oblique Fracture: A fracture that moves diagonally across a bone.
 These are typically caused by trauma such as a fall or other impact.

 - Pathological Fracture: These are fractures caused by diseases that weaken bone structure (osteoporosis, bone cancer, etc.).

 - Spiral Fracture: Describes when a bone is twisted apart with force, causing the fracture to spiral around the bone.
 This is caused by a rotating force.
 It often happens in the leg when the body is in motion and a foot gets planted.
 It is also seen in cases of child abuse where an arm or finger is twisted and rotated.

 - Stress Fracture: Commonly referred to as a “hairline fracture,” stress fractures are cracks in a bone that may require an X-ray to properly identify.
 Stress fractures are often caused by repetitive use or overuse.
 They can happen in the feet due to long-distance running or jumping for long periods of time.

 - Transverse Fracture: These are fractures that break perpendicular to the bone shaft, going in a horizontal line across the bone, not down the length.
 They can be a result of direct blunt force trauma.